TomaszRewak/C-sharp-console-gui-framework/README.md

 ConsoleManager.Resize(new Size(150, 40));

-// required for terminals that don't support true color formatting (e.g. powershell.exe) ConsoleManager.CompatibilityMode = true;
+// required for terminals that don't support true color formatting (e.g. powershell.exe)
+// not recommended if you only want to run your app in a console that supports true color formatting ConsoleManager.CompatibilityMode = true;

 // sets the main layout element and prints it on the screen